gmorky/geomorphic-change/README.md

 		* `params.trendMinTimespan` (1x1 double): Any elevation trends with less than this duration of data coverage are removed.
 Units: years.

-		* `params.trendMaxStd` (1x1 double): Any elevation trends with local neighborhood standard deviations (i.e. local std of the elevation change map) greater than this value are removed.
+		* `params.trendMaxStd` (1x1 double): Any elevation trends with local neighborhood standard deviations (i.e. local standard deviations of the elevation change map) greater than this value are removed.

 		* `params.trendMaxGrad` (1x1 double): Any elevation trends with local neighborhood gradients (i.e. local gradient of the elevation change map) greater than this value are removed.

-		* `params.refDem` (struct): Parameters for the reference DEM.
+		* `params.refDem` (struct): Parameters for the reference DEM:

 			* `params.refDem.path` (char): Path to a reference DEM geotiff file.

 			* `params.refDem.nullVal` (1x1 double or char): Value in the reference DEM used to represent missing or null data.
 To assume all elevation pixel values less than -500 or greater than 9000 are null, set this parameter to `'dem'`.

-		* `params.interpParams` (struct): Parameters for interpolating data gaps in the elevation change maps.
+		* `params.interpParams` (struct): Parameters for interpolating data gaps in the elevation change maps:

 			* `method` (char): Method used to interpolate data gaps inside the polygon.
 Can be specified as `'simpleFill'`, `'spatialInterp'`, or `'elevationBins'`.
-For the `'simpleFill'` option, a constant value is used to fill data gaps.
+For the `'simpleFill'` option, a user-specified constant value is used to fill data gaps.
 For the `'spatialInterp'` option, 2D linear spatial interpolation is used to fill the data gaps.
 If desired, all pixels outside the polygon can be set to a specified (constant) value before interpolating data gaps within the polygon.
 This can help prevent large extrapolation errors in regions with large data gaps.
 For the `'elevationBins'` option, elevation change pixels are grouped into elevation bins, and data gaps are interpolated using the means of each bin.
 This method is ideal for situations where a correlation between elevation and elevation change is expected (mountain glaciers, for example).

 			* Parameters for the `'simpleFill'` option: